-- o Buprenorphine works by suppressing and reducing cravings for the abused drug. - It is available in a variety of formulations (sublingual tablet and sublingual film) that is placed under the tongue.
-Buprenorphine is also available as an implant given every 6 months by a certified healthcare professional or a monthly injection. - Oral formulations of buprenorphine are usually co-formulated with the opioid antagonist naloxone which reduces the likelihood of abuse by injection, but is not absorbed when taken as directed. - Buprenorphine can be prescribed from a wider range of doctors and in larger amounts than methadone, increasing patient accessibility and convenience, but also increasing the risk of diversion or abuse.
+- Methadone - Methadone lessens the painful symptoms of opioid withdrawal and blocks the euphoric effects of other opioids (i.e. heroin). - o It is available as a tablet. - Methadone for addiction treatment is only available through methadone clinics and administered in clinic daily. - Methadone can safely be taken by women who are pregnant or breastfeeding. - Buprenorphine - Buprenorphine works by suppressing and reducing cravings for the abused drug. - It is available in a variety of formulations (sublingual tablet and sublingual film) that is placed under the tongue.
+Buprenorphine is also available as an implant given every 6 months by a certified healthcare professional. - Oral formulations of buprenorphine are usually co-formulated with the opioid antagonist naloxone which reduces the likelihood of abuse by injection, but is not absorbed when taken as directed.